EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 # Summary

-Energy flows through societal energy conversion chains (ECCs) enable economic activity and facilitate human flourishing.
+Energy flows through societal energy conversion chains (ECCs) to enable economic activity and facilitate human flourishing.
 To understand economic growth and human well-being, the field of energy analysis evaluates ECCs from the primary stage